 The Cochituate Rail Trail (CRT) is a proposed multi-use trail which will extend from the Village of Saxonville in Framingham to Natick Center, a distance of 4 miles.
-The Framingham section of trail has gone through its design phase.
-The first phase of construction began at the end of 2010 with the town installing a sewer main within the right of way.
-Construction of the multi-use path will begin after the sewer project is completed.
+The Framingham section of trail is now finished.
+Construction was done in various phases and this section was completed in the spring of 2015.
 The Natick section is in the planning stage with a public hearing for its design also planned in the upcoming months.

 As with most of the 1500 rail trails in the US today, the CRT will be heavily used for walking, jogging, cycling, and possibly rollerblading.
 Wheel chair users, dog walkers, birders, and parents pushing baby carriages will all find a home here.
 The CRT has the potential to become one of the most popular recreation facilities in Metrowest.

 The CRT will also be heavily used for transportation.
 Due to its close proximity to office buildings, shopping centers, schools, and residential areas, it will provide residents with an attractive alternative to driving.
 A planned connection to the commuter rail station in Natick center will open the door to even greater transportation use.

 Much of the trail will be quite scenic.
 The trail passes near streams and wetlands in Framingham so the trail is a beautiful linear park providing valuable open space near several business parks and connecting to conservation land.
 The trail will pass along the shores of Lake Cochituate and woodlands in Natick providing natural space for nearby retail centers, businesses and residents.